oracle/graal/compiler/docs/Examples.md

 ## Graal scenarios

-Add `-Dgraaldebug.timer.CompilationTime=true` to measure the time spent in compilation.
+Add `-Dgraal.Timers=CompilationTime` to measure the time spent in compilation.

 Add `-XX:JVMCIThreads=1` to have a single JVMCI compiler thread.
 This simplifies debugging in an IDE by ensuring a breakpoint in Graal code is hit by a single thread.